Tuurlijk/mot/README.md

 - 📆 Browse and navigate time entries by week
 - 🔄 Automatically refreshes data
 - 🧩 Connects directly to MoneyBird's API
+- 🔌 Plugin system for integrating with external tools
 - 🌙 Proper error handling with helpful messages
 - 🔐 Secure configuration for your API credentials
 - 🌓 Automatic detection of system theme (light/dark mode)